College Policies (Section 2)

 BP2.44: Free Speech and Public Assembly

 Orange County Community College will protect the rights of freedom of speech, petition and peaceful assembly as set forth in the U.S. Constitution.
-The College maintains the right to regulate reasonable time, place and manner restrictions concerning acts of expression and dissent.
-Any acts that are disruptive to the normal operations of the College including, but not limited to, classes and College business, or invade the rights of others, will not be tolerated and may result in termination of the assembly.
+The College maintains the right to regulate reasonable time, place and manner restrictions.
+Any acts that are disruptive to the normal operations of the College including, but not limited to, classes and College business, or invade the rights of others, will not be tolerated.
+The College reserves its right to address the matter consistent with its rules and regulation, and under the law.

-Faculty, staff, students, and all others engaging in disruptive activity outside the scope of constitutionally protected speech, petition, or assembly may be subject to disciplinary actions, and may face criminal charges.
+Faculty, staff, students, and all others engaging in disruptive activity outside the scope of constitutionally protected speech, petition, or assembly may be subject to disciplinary actions, up to and including expulsion or termination, and may face criminal charges.

-The Alumni Green on the Middletown campus and the Larkin Plaza on the Newburgh campus have been identified by the College as designated public forum spaces.
-Other areas may be designed by the Director of Campus Safety and Security as public forums to accommodate free speech in special circumstances.
+The Alumni Green on the Middletown campus and the Larkin Plaza on the Newburgh campus have been identified by the College as peaceful and orderly assembly areas.
+Other areas may be designated by the Director of Campus Safety and Security as areas to accommodate free speech in special circumstances.

 Guidelines for Speech and Public Assembly

-Symbolic Protest: During a presentation, displaying a sign, gesturing, wearing symbolic clothing, or otherwise protesting is acceptable, to the extent it is not a disruptive activity and does not impede access, including, but not limited to blocking the audience’s view or preventing the audience from being able to pay attention.
+Symbolic Protest: During a presentation, displaying a sign, gesturing, wearing symbolic clothing, or otherwise protesting is acceptable, to the extent it is not a disruptive activity and does not impede the rights of others and access, including, but not limited to blocking the audience’s view or preventing the audience from being able to pay attention.

-Marches: Marches are acceptable on campus with the appropriate notification to Safety and Security to allow the College to prepare for the march and provide for the necessary safety of the participants and bystanders, as well as to assure adequate parking and maintain the flow of vehicle and pedestrian traffic.
+Marches: Marches are acceptable in the designated peaceful and orderly assembly area with the appropriate notification to and procurement of a permit from Safety and Security to allow the College to prepare for the march and provide for the necessary safety of the participants and bystanders, as well as to assure adequate parking and maintain the flow of vehicle and pedestrian traffic.
 The notification should outline expected attendance, and the anticipated parade/march route.
+The College may modify the route based upon the needs of the College for the efficient operations without disruption of campus educational purposes and events.

 Prohibited Conduct